10 years ago, I asked my friend, "What makes you feel secure in your marriage?"…

 Poem

-When I was unreasonable and crying, he quietly sat beside me,
+When I was unreasonable and crying,

-Listening patiently for hours, it always remained with me,
+Listening patiently for hours,

-His deep ocean, lovely eyes.
+His deep ocean lovely eyes.

 When fear troubled me at night,